Peter Green (musician): 1970–1973: After Fleetwood Mac

+During the beginning of 1970, Green recorded two tracks for the album Juju by Gass, the line up of which included Bobby Tench, who left the band at this time for The Jeff Beck Group.

 On 27 June 1970 Green appeared at the Bath Festival of Blues and Progressive Music with John Mayall, Rod Mayall (organ), Ric Grech (bass) and Aynsley Dunbar (drums).
 In that same year he recorded a jam session with drummer Godfrey Maclean, keyboardists Zoot Money and Nick Buck, and bassist Alex Dmochowski of The Aynsley Dunbar Retaliation; Reprise Records released the session as The End of the Game, Green's first post-Fleetwood Mac solo album.
 Also soon after leaving Fleetwood Mac, Green accompanied former bandmate keyboardist Peter Bardens (of Peter B's Looners) on Bardens' solo LP The Answer, playing lead guitar on several tracks.
 In 1971, he had a brief reunion with Fleetwood Mac, helping them to complete a U.S. tour after guitarist Jeremy Spencer had left the group, performing under the pseudonym Peter Blue.
+His first solo single, "Heavy Heart", was released in June 1971.
+That same month, he also performed the single on Top of the Pops with the co-writers of the song, which included Chris Kelly and Clifford Chewaluza on percussion and Nigel Watson on bass.

-He recorded two tracks for the album Juju with Bobby Tench's band Gass, followed by a solo single, one with Nigel Watson, sessions with B.B.
-King in London in 1971 and an uncredited appearance on Fleetwood Mac's Penguin LP in 1973, on the song "Night Watch".
+Green recorded a solo single with Watson and was credited on the album B.B.
+King in London in 1971.
+An uncredited appearance on Fleetwood Mac's Penguin LP in 1973, on the song "Night Watch" followed.
 At this time, Green's mental illness and drug use had become entrenched and he faded into professional obscurity.